BarKetPlace/dres/README.md

 ## Transfer overview
 A set of powershell script to continuously encrypt and transfer data extracted from DWC.

+### Requirement
+- Can run on an intermediate Windows machine
+- gnugpg v
+- Read from disk where the data are extracted from
+- Write on another partition
+- Public GPG key
+- Powershell, kleopatra (for key storage), gnugpg.exe

 ### Usage
 ```ps
 .\sync_full_enc.ps1 -sourcePath "..\data" -destPath "..\remotedata" -cut "remove source file" -wh "wait x hours after completion"
 ```

 ### Encryption
-The files extracted above are plain text and might contain sensitive information.
+The files extracted so far are plain text and might contain sensitive information.
 We perform asymetric encryption with GPG (GNU Privacy Guard).

-## LICENSE
-All hospital monitoring system have different installations specificities.
-To enable a wide usage we believe that any variation of these script to adapt to a new IT environment should remain open source.
-We therefore chose to license this project under GNU GENERAL PUBLIC LICENSE Version 3.